kubeflow/manifests/README.md

 ```

 After running the command, you can access the Kubeflow Central Dashboard by doing the following:

 1. Open your browser and visit `http://localhost:8080`.
 You should get the Dex login screen.
 2. Login with the default user's credential.
 The default username is `user` and the default password is `12341234`.

+#### NodePort / LoadBalancer / Ingress

+In order to connect to Kubeflow using NodePort / LoadBalancer / Ingress, you need to setup HTTPS.
+The reason is that many of our web apps (e.g., Tensorboard Web App, Jupyter Web App, Katib UI) use [Secure Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies), so accessing Kubeflow with HTTP over a non-localhost domain does not work.

+Exposing your Kubeflow cluster with proper HTTPS is a process heavily dependent on your environment.
+For this reason, please take a look at the available Kubeflow distributions, which are targeted to specific environments, and select the one that fits your needs.

+---
+**NOTE**

+If you absolutely need to expose Kubeflow over HTTP, you can disable the `Secure Cookies` feature by setting the `APP_SECURE_COOKIES` environment variable to `false` in every relevant web app.
+This is not recommended, as it poses security risks.

+---

 ### Change default user password

 For security reasons, we don't want to use the default password for the default Kubeflow user when installing in security-sensitive environments.
 Instead, you should define your own password before deploying.
 To define a password for the default user:

 1. Pick a password for the default user, with handle `user`, and hash it using `bcrypt`:

     ```sh
     python3 -c 'from passlib.hash import bcrypt; import getpass; print(bcrypt.using(rounds=12, ident="2y").hash(getpass.getpass()))'
     ```

 2. Edit `dex/base/config-map.yaml` and fill the relevant field with the hash of the password you chose:

     ```yaml
     ...
       staticPasswords:
       - email: user
         hash: <enter the generated hash here>
     ```

+## Frequently Asked Questions

+- **Q:** What versions of Istio, Knative, Cert-Manager, Argo, ... are compatible with Kubeflow 1.3? \
+  **A:** Please refer to each individual component's documentation for a dependency compatibility range.
+For Istio, Knative, Dex, Cert-Manager and OIDC-AuthService, the versions in `common` are the ones we have validated.

+- **Q:** Can I use the latest Kustomize version (`v4.x`)? \
+  **A:** Kubeflow 1.3.0 is not compatible with the latest versions of of kustomize 4.x.
+This is due to changes in the order resources are sorted and printed.
+Please see [kubernetes-sigs/kustomize#3794](https://github.com/kubernetes-sigs/kustomize/issues/3794) and [kubeflow/manifests#1797](https://github.com/kubeflow/manifests/issues/1797).
+We know this is not ideal and are working with the upstream kustomize team to add support for the latest versions of kustomize as soon as we can.